 Have you made a promise to yourself be more active?
 Lots of us join a gym and plan to get fit, but after a few months we lose interest.
 There is another way!
 You don’t need to spend a fortune on gym memberships – you can get fit and have fun by doing loads of free outdoor activities across the county.

-Explore Kent and Kent Sport have put together a series of blogs on the best ways to get fit for free.
+We’ve pulled together a series of blogs on the best ways to get fit for free.
 So if you’re up for getting more active, read on, and why not take a look at the whole series of blogs.
 This time we’re looking at trail running, the back-to-nature activity that will get you hooked on the great outdoors!